The Merchant Marine

-I joined the Merchant Marines and got a job on a freighter that traveled between the Gulf of Oman and Marseilles.
+I became a merchant mariner and got a job on a freighter that traveled between the Gulf of Oman and Marseilles.

 Sometimes, I’d meet a woman in a port bar – either a prostitute or a lonely, desperate, over-the-hill drunk who just wanted to be held and made to feel desired for a few hours.

 I never saw any of them again and that suited me fine.
 No bonds, no expectations, no one to answer to or disappoint.
 I was truly free.

 It wasn’t until I retired at age 53, that I began to notice my loneliness.
 It wasn’t too easy for a grizzled old man like me to attract a decent woman.
 I had no idea how to be with a female more than a few hours at a time.
 I didn’t understand how their brains functioned; what made them tick.
 They confused and frightened me, these alien creatures.
 I kept my distance.
 And soon, I, too, became a pathetic, lonely old drunk whose entire social life was passed in the pub down the road from my tiny flat.

 I’d watch the games on TV with the rest of the drunks.
 Some were married but came down to escape their wives and screaming kids for a few hours.
 There were a few widow and widowers, who missed the familiar companionship of their spouses and sought a cheap substitute in virtual strangers.
 There were quite a few divorced men.
 It was hard to know if they were divorced because they drank or if they drank because they were divorced.